rocLv/gitlab/doc/user/project/merge_requests/reviews/index.md

 1. On the top bar, select **Menu > Projects** and find your project.
 1. On the left sidebar, select ***Merge requests**.
 1. Select **Edit merge requests**.
 A right sidebar opens.
-1. Select the checkboxes next to each merge request to edit.
+1. Next to each merge request you want to edit, select the checkbox.
-1. Select fields and their values from the sidebar.
+1. From the right sidebar, select fields and their values.
 1. Select **Update all**.

 ## Bulk edit merge requests at the group level